saarthaksangam/recipe_blog_generator/README.md

 - Output is deterministic (controlled by structured prompt templates)
 - All LLM logic is modular and role-based (system/user separation)
 - Prompt templates can be edited without touching Python code
+- The React frontend is the recommended way to use the tool interactively

 ---